|

 maintains the system pressure so automatic flow compensation is maintained.

-torch cables are twisted etc. It was built into gas delivery systems
+been built into gas delivery systems

 since the introduction of MIG welding in the 1950's!